 To view your iPhone’s cellular signal strength in dBm, follow these simple steps:

 1) To begin, launch the Phone app on your iPhone.

 2) Dial *3001#12345#* and then tap the green Call button:

 Note: The hidden Field Test Mode app will now launch on your iPhone rather than placing a call.

 3) You will find yourself in the Field Test Mode Dashboard interface.
 Tap on the Menu button at the top-right:

 4) Next, tap on the Cell Info cell under the RAT section:

 5) In the next window, look for the RSRP cell.
 This is your signal strength:

 That’s all there is to it!

-Did you know Field Mode existed, and do you prefer to see the RSSI?
+Did you know that the Field Test Mode interface existed, and how often do you check your iPhone’s cellular signal strength in dBm?
 Share in the comments!